-The performance of an e-commerce system is a major criteria of its market acceptance.
-End users expect quick response times when visiting a web shop and the owner of the e-commerce application wants to optimize the costs of administrating and running the site.
+The performance of an e-commerce system is a key criterion of its market acceptance.
+End users expect fast response times when visiting a web shop, and the owner of the e-commerce application wants to optimize the costs of administering and operating the site.
 This concept covers the performance and scalability of an Intershop Commerce Management system.
-This includes coding guidelines as well as considerations how to analyze and tune a running application.
+It includes coding guidelines as well as considerations for analyzing and tuning a running application.

 Performance monitoring, tuning and bugfixing is an ongoing development task.
-The highest priority in the Intershop development is the storefront performance, followed by import performance and backoffice performance.
-This order of priorities results from the fact, that a low storefront performance has the biggest impact on the business of our clients.
+The highest priority in the Intershop development is the storefront performance, followed by import performance and back office performance.
+This priority is based on the fact that poor storefront performance has the greatest impact on our customers' business.

-The current development process includes automatic storefront performance tests of the builds of the main branch.
-All other performance tests (also import and backoffice) are executed on demand.
+The current development process includes automated storefront performance testing of the main branch builds.
+All other performance testing (including import and back office) is done on demand.

-This simple top-level view shows three aspects that must be considered when tuning an Intershop Commerce Management system, the workload, the software and the hardware.
+This simple top-level view shows three aspects that must be considered when tuning an Intershop Commerce Management system: workload, software and hardware.

 All three aspects might cause bottlenecks and all three can be manipulated to achieve better performance.
 The load, for example, can be reduced by decreasing the number of clicks that are necessary for each storefront use case.

 Performance tuning involves a complex set of factors.
-There are critical issues to deal with at numerous points in a system.
-Guidelines for performance tuning must therefore address a variety of topics.
-Performance tuning of Intershop Commerce Management can be divided into the six tuning levels as shown in the picture above.
+There are critical issues to address at many points in a system.
+Therefore, performance tuning guidelines must address a variety of issues.
+Performance tuning for Intershop Commerce Management can be divided into six tuning levels, as shown in the figure above.
 These levels cover different phases of the project.
-Consequently, different people may handle the tuning tasks at each level.
-Hardware sizing and hardware extensions are not included in these levels, because these are considered as a separate subject.
-Extending available hardware cannot compensate for problems introduced at the other tuning levels.
-If a bad design leads to a substantial slowdown, it might be virtually impossible to achieve better results simply by adding more hardware.
+Consequently, different people may be responsible for tuning tasks at each level.
+Hardware sizing and hardware extensions are not included in these levels as they are considered separate topics.
+Extending available hardware cannot compensate for problems introduced at other tuning levels.
+If a bad design causes a significant slowdown, it may be virtually impossible to get better results by simply adding more hardware.

 Application architecture and application design have the highest impact.
-Performance tuning is not only about changing settings - it is mainly about architecture and design.
-Mistakes made in these "higher" levels cannot be corrected or resolved by changes in a lower level.
+Performance tuning is not just about changing settings - it is primarily about architecture and design.
+Mistakes made at these "higher" levels cannot be corrected or resolved by changes at a lower level.

 Tuning at levels A and B is important for software engineers and Web designers who develop Intershop Commerce Management-based Web sites or Intershop Commerce Management extensions such as cartridges.
-Tuning within levels C, E, and F should be carried out by a system administrator or other person experienced in configuration of distributed environments.
-Level D tuning deals with typical Oracle database tuning and must be handled by the database administrator.
+Tuning at levels C, E, and F should be performed by a system administrator or someone who is experienced in configuring distributed environments.
+Level D tuning deals with typical database tuning and must be handled by the database administrator.

-The main sections of this document describe tuning at levels A, B, C, E, and F in detail.
-Database tuning is a broad topic that is not covered in this document.
+The main sections of this document describe tuning at levels A, B, C and E in detail.
+Database and OS (operating system) tuning is a broad topic that is not covered in this document.

 Using the page cache is the key to high performance.
-Typically, the page cache can deliver 10 to 100 times as many pages compared to pages generated dynamically by an Intershop Commerce Management application server.
-The number of simultaneous sessions that can be served is increased by the same factor.
+Typically, the page cache can deliver 10 to 100 times as many pages compared to the pages dynamically generated by the Intershop Commerce Management application server.
+The number of simultaneous sessions that can be served increases by the same factor.

 It is often possible to cache pages even if they contain information that changes from time to time.
-For example, if product information is changed frequently and changes must be propagated quickly, the product pages can still be cached if the page lifetime is set to an interval that is short enough, for example, a few minutes.
-There is often an acceptable propagation delay and the cache hit rate is still high for the most frequently accessed products.
+For example, if product information changes frequently and changes must be propagated quickly, the product pages can still be cached if the page lifetime is set to a sufficiently short interval, such as a few minutes.
+Often there is an acceptable propagation delay, and the cache hit rate is still high for the most frequently accessed products.

-In production environments, one Web adapter is usually able to deliver about 100 to 300 pages per second from the page cache.
-The achieved page rate depends on factors like the page size, the number of different pages, the access patterns, and the used hardware.
+In production environments, a Web Adapter can typically deliver about 100 to 300 pages per second from the page cache.
+The achievable page rate depends on factors such as page size, number of different pages, access patterns, and hardware used.

 The following conditions have to be met to write a response page into the page cache: